Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

-Ocean Insight experts offer their insights on NIR spectroscopy, including its advantages versus other techniques, considerations with sampling, and applications where it’s especially effective.
+Ocean Optics experts offer their insights on NIR spectroscopy, including its advantages versus other techniques, considerations with sampling, and applications where it’s especially effective.

 About Our Experts

 Originally captured as part of the Applied Spectral Knowledge Podcast series, this conversation on near infrared (NIR) spectroscopy was led by Yvette Mattley, Ocean Insight’s Lab Services Manager, and features Ty Olmstead, Vice President, Engineering and Product Management; Joe Bonvallet, Senior Application Scientist; and our former colleague Troy McKay, a systems engineer and expert in imaging science.